 - regular updates via email from the PSP Coordinator or Lead, or email/postal newsletters from organisations that are represented on the Steering Group.

-- news items for the JLA website
+- news items and blog-style articles for the JLA website

 We encourage the use of the JLA brand in PSP communications.